Deer-Resistant Plants, Flowers, and Shrubs: Deer-Proof Your Garden!

 Oh, dear!
 Do you have problems with deer eating your garden plants?
 See our list of deer-resistant plants to encourage Bambi to walk on by.
 Think salvia, sweet alyssum, snapdragons, poppies, globe amaranth, lantana, and cleome.
 Choose the right plants, and you can have color despite the darn deer!

-That said, there are many plants that are much less palatable to deer.
+That said, many plants are much less palatable to deer.
 Would you eat your least favorite food if your favorite sweets were around the corner?
 Well, don’t grow deer’s favorites (like tender hosta)!
 Instead, get to know which plants are NOT deer’s top choice on the menu, so the hungry herds walk by to choose more appetizing choices.
 They will only choose your plants if they’re desperate.

 Which Plants Deer Like to Eat